Feedback-limited Accretion: Variable Luminosity from Growing Planets: Discussion

 \subsection{Model limitations}

-The weakest point of our model is the lack of the third spatial coordinate.
+The weakest point of our model is the lack of the vertical coordinate.
 The recent 3D studies of \cite{szulagyi14, szulagyi16} have shown the accretion from the CPD onto the planet has a large meridional component caused by the enhancement of the CPD scale height.
 With our 2D model (and assuming vertical hydrostatic equilibrium) we also see that the scale height increases with the planet luminosity.
 Further 3D effects, such as the formation of a circumplanetary envelope \citep{szulagyi16, szulagyi17_Feedback}, cannot be followed with our approach.
+In any case, our 2D approach should be adequate to characterise the changes in the co-orbital region, including the gap edges, at a qualitative level.
+Therefore, we expect the feedback-induced variability and the shallower pressure gradient to appear also in 3-dimensional models.

+Additionally, with a global disc model we cannot afford to resolve the hydrodynamics down to the planetary surface, so cannot really follow the accretion properly.
+We take the common approach of mimicking the accretion with a recipe that depletes the CPD region on a given time-scale \citep[e.g.,][]{kley99, zhu11, tanigawa16, duermann17}, so the accretion rate is roughly proportional to the CPD mass.

+We treat that time-scale as a free parameter, but confined to a physically motivated value, namely in between the dynamical and the viscous time-scales.
+Our results show that the accretion rate depends on that choice, as expected.
+However, the variation is confined within a factor of a few only, and all our conclusions remain valid.

+{Due to the relatively low resolution, the material is depleted from within a radius $0.45 R_{\rm{Hill}}$ (eq.~\ref{EqAcc}).
+At the same time, the feedback is directly implemented within a radius $\sim 0.5 R_{\rm{CPD}} = 0.3 R_{\rm{Hill}}$, which is motivated by the large optical depth and geometrical thickness of the CPD (see Sec.~\ref{sec_Discuss_Feedback} above).
+This near coincidence is unfortunate, as freshly-heated material might be too quickly accreted, before it can have a stronger effect.
+Nevertheless, we do see a factor-two heating at $\sim R_{\rm{Hill}}$ in our models (Fig.~\ref{FigColor_Temp}), consistent with what \cite{ayliffe09a} found (see their Fig.~4).
+In any case, simulations with higher resolution and separate scales for both processes, i.e., a smaller accretion radius and a larger heating radius, would be needed to confirm our results.}

 Previous works have studied the effect of radiative feedback on the migration of the forming planet \citep{nayakshin13, stamatellos15, benitez15}.
 In our models the planet radius was kept fixed, so migration cannot be directly measured from the simulations.
 A post-processing measurement of the torque acting on the planet was unfortunately inconclusive.
-The torque magnitude, and even its sign, depended very strongly on how the CPD was considered \cite[see][]{crida09}.
+The torque magnitude, and even its sign, depended very strongly on how the CPD was defined \cite[see][]{crida09}.
 As this is the region where both accretion and feedback act directly, our present numerical set up is simply not adequate to address this issue and we defer it to a follow-up work.